 Fort Greene: Cultural Hub with Historic Charm

-Fort Greene was named “One of the nicest places in America” by Reader’s Digest in 2024, and StreetEasy searches increased 7.2% in 2024.
+Fort Greene was named “One of the nicest places in America” by Reader’s Digest, and StreetEasy searches increased 7.2% in 2025.
 This neighborhood perfectly balances serenity with cultural vibrancy.

 What draws people here: